cvasilak/katacoda-scenarios/pelion-device-simulator/step4.md

 ![alt text](https://i.ibb.co/VxPGGGy/portal-write-resource.png "Write")

-Once the device receive the message, it logs it in the console and updates the value of the **"pattern_resource"** with the new value:
+Once the device receives the message, it logs it in the console and updates the value of the **"pattern_resource"** with the new value:

 ![alt text](https://i.ibb.co/JzNk522/portal-write-log.png "Write log")